 Why a Technical Text Translated from English into a Foreign Language Takes More Space

-Looking for an expert technical translation service?
+Looking for an expert technical translation service to have your scientific papers translated into Spanish, Chinese, Korean, Japanese, Italian, Norwegian, German, Portuguese?
 Planning to promote your product overseas?
 Watch out for your labeling—or you could be putting your buyers at risk.

 Translating from English into practically any other language is tricky.
 Typically, multilingual document translations require more words than the original English document to communicate the exact same detail.
 This concept, called the “expansion factor,” means that your original 250-word brochure may be 400 words after it’s translated.
 And that can cause some issues if your design doesn’t accommodate the additional verbiage.